OneRaynyDay/oneraynyday.github.io/_posts/2018-05-06-Reinforcement-Learning-MDPs.md

 $$q_*(a,s) = E(R_t|A_t=a, S_t=s)$$

 This situation, where we have different states, and actions associated with the states to yield rewards, is called a **Markov Decision Process(MDP)**.

+We will be following the general structure of RL Sutton's book[^1], but adding extra proof, intuition, and a coding example at the end!
+I found some of his notation unnecessarily verbose, so some may be different.

 # Formalizations